 Cormorant's Fancy, music of Ireland and the Celtic Nations, wings across generations and oceans with traditional and contemporary music of Ireland, along with Scotland, Wales, and North America.
+Passion for their heritage pulses in every note!
 Delivering driving reels, sprightly jigs, haunting airs, beautiful ballads, spirited songs and good-humored sing-alongs, they feature fancy-full harmonies and soaring instrumentals that blend vocals, concertina, fiddle, penny whistle, low whistle, guitar, keyboards and bodhrán.

 Cormorant’s Fancy is available for festivals, concerts, pubs, restaurants, weddings, receptions, parties, schools and workshops as well as heritage and holiday events.